-In 1694 Thomas Farrington, a Coldstream Guards officer, was commissioned to raise a regiment of foot.
-This regiment was disbanded in 1698, but Farrington raised another in 1702.
+In 1694, Colonel Thomas Farrington, a Coldstream Guards officer, was commissioned to raise a regiment of foot to serve in the Nine Years War (1688-97).
+This regiment was disbanded in 1698, but Farrington raised it again in 1702 during the War of the Spanish Succession (1701-13).

-The unit's colonel from 1752 to 1761 was George Boscawen, who freed ten black slaves given him by his brother Admiral Edward Boscawen and enlisted them as the regiment's drummers.
-This tradition continued until 1843.
+Between 1752 and 1761, the unit's colonel was George Boscawen.
+During this period, he freed ten black slaves given to him by his brother Admiral Edward Boscawen and enlisted them as drummers.
+This regimental tradition of having black drummers continued until 1843.

-Eight men of the unit's grenadier company were tried for murder when it accidentally opened fire on rioters at Boston in 1770, though only two of them were convicted of manslaughter and the rest exonerated, thanks to their defence counsel John Adams, a future American president.
+In 1770, eight men from the unit's grenadier company were tried for murder after accidentally opening fire on rioters in Boston.
+Two of them were convicted of manslaughter; the rest were exonerated thanks to their defence counsel John Adams, a future president of the United States.

-After a brief spell in England, the regiment returned to Canada in 1776 to repulse the American Revolutionary attempts to capture Quebec.
-It then fought onboard ship in the Battle of Valcour Island and on land in the Saratoga campaign, during which its flank companies were captured.
-After the British defeat, it withdrew to Canada then England, where it was recruiting in Worcester in 1787.
-'Worcestershire' had been added to its title five years earlier.
+After a brief spell in England, the regiment returned to Canada in 1776 during the American War of Independence (1775-83) to repulse American attempts to capture Quebec.
+It then fought on board ship in the Battle of Valcour Island (1776), and on land in the Saratoga campaign (1777), during which its flank companies were captured.

-It was then one of the first British units to arrive in the Peninsula in July 1808 and fought at Rolica, Vimeiro, Talavera and Albuera, capturing two French Colours and gaining the accolade 'the best Regiment in this Army' from Arthur Wellesley, the commander-in-chief and future Duke of Wellington.
+It was one of the first British units to deploy during the Peninsular War (1808-14) in July 1808.
+It fought at Rolica (1808), Vimeiro (1808), Talavera (1809) and Albuera (1811), capturing two French Colours.
+These achievements earned it the accolade 'the best Regiment in this Army' from Sir Arthur Wellesley, the commander-in-chief and future Duke of Wellington.

-However, it suffered such losses there that it had to return to England in 1811 to recruit back up to full strength.
-It was then quickly redeployed to Canada in 1814 for the War of 1812 and to Belgium for the Waterloo campaign in 1815, though in both cases it arrived too late to see any major action.
+However, it suffered such losses in the Peninsula that it had to return to England in 1811 to recruit back up to full strength.
+It was then quickly redeployed to Canada in 1814 for the War of 1812 (1812-15) and to Belgium for the Waterloo campaign in 1815.
+In both cases, it arrived too late to see any major action.

-It spent the first post-war decades on garrison duty in England, Ireland, Mauritius, India and Burma, fighting in the First and Second Sikh Wars and sending a major detachment to defend the Grand Trunk Road between Kabul and Bangladesh during the Indian Mutiny.
+The regiment also sent a detachment to defend parts of the Grand Trunk Road, which ran between Kabul and Bengal, during the Indian Mutiny (1857-59).
 It then returned to garrison duties in the British Isles, Malta, Canada and the West Indies in the 1860s and 1870s.